belgattitude/belgattitude/README.md

 ### Sponsors :heart:

-If you are enjoying some of my OSS guides or libs for your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/belgattitude), a [coffee](https://ko-fi.com/belgattitude) or a dropped star.
-That gives me a tasty morning boost and help me to make some of my ideas come true :pray:
+If my open source software guides or libraries have been useful to you and your company, I would be grateful for your support.
+Whether it's through [sponsorship](https://github.com/sponsors/belgattitude), a [coffee](https://ko-fi.com/belgattitude), or even just a starred repository, any form of recognition would be a tremendous motivation for me to continue my work.
+Your support will not only bring me a delightful boost but also help me bring my ideas to life :pray:

 <details>
   <summary>Github stats</summary>